 It is possible that infection on a site could be supressed by chemical, biological and cultural (mass trapping, removal of waste etc.) control of aphids and removal of infected plants.
 Removal of Solanum nigrum from the area surrounding glasshouses could reduce the build-up of a reservoir of infection in the environment.
-There will often be a crop break over winter in pepper production which could reduce the vector population, but as the vector can overwinter on hosts in the wider environment, the benefits of the crop break might be limited.
+A crop break could prevent the persistence of the virus between growing seasons and there will often be a crop break over winter in pepper production.
+As the vector can overwinter on hosts in the wider environment, the benefits of the crop break might be limited however, and there is a likelihood of reintroduction in the following cycle.